elipapa/markdown-cv/index.md

 ## Work experience

 ### Research
-`2018-19`
+`2018-20`
 __Graduate Research Assistant__, Stanford Project on the Evolution of the Nonprofit Sector & Civic Life of Cities Lab, Stanford

+Colloborated with team to design and distribute a survey to measure perspectives of nonprofit leaders in the Bay Area and around the world.
 Wrote a web crawler meeting the robots exclusion standard for ethical web data collection.
-Ran the crawler to collect text from a representative sample of over 400 Bay Area nonprofits.
-Helped design and distribute a survey to measure perspectives of nonprofit leaders.
+Built a longitudinal corpus of website text from a representative sample of over 400 Bay Area nonprofits.

 `2012-15`
 __Research Assistant in P-12 Policy__, MDRC, New York, NY

 Managed and analysed data for P-12 research projects studying topics ranging from the effectiveness of tiered reading intervention to trends in high school college-going behavior.
-I led more instructional presentations at company-wide programmer forums than any other employee of comparable tenure.
-I worked on datasets containing up to 60 million records and one program I wrote replaced 143 programs written by three previous programmers.

 ### Teaching